surya-narayan-swain/Insurance_Report_Generation_Project/README.md

+# Insurance Report Generator

+DOMAIN	: Web-Based Reporting System

+ENVIRONMENT	: JDK 17, Spring Boot, JSP, SQL, Apache Tomcat, Apache POI, iText, Maven, MVC Architecture

-A web application for filtering and viewing insurance details by plan, gender, and date range.
-Built with Java Spring Boot, JSP, and DAOs using the MVC pattern, it supports exporting results to Excel and PDF via Apache POI and iText.
+A web-based application that allows users to filter and view insurance details based on various parameters such as plan name, gender, and date range.
+The application implements the Model-View-Controller (MVC) pattern using Java Spring Boot, JSP, and DAOs.
+It provides export functionality for the search results to Excel and PDF formats using libraries like Apache POI and iText.